Analog Computing with Hybrid Couplers and Phase Shifters: Experimental Verification

 The comparison between the simulated and measured transmission coefficients is given in Fig.~\ref{fig:S}.
 Specifically, we report the magnitudes of the entries of the transmission scattering matrix $\mathbf{S}_{21}\in\mathbb{C}^{4\times4}$, defined as

 As can be seen from Fig.~\ref{fig:S}, the measured results show additional loss compared to the simulated results obtained using the full-wave electromagnetic solver Ansys High Frequency Structure Simulator (HFSS), in which the complete three-dimensional structure was modelled.
 This is caused by the loss of the substrate and the fabrication error.
+Compared to the ideal magnitude of the entries of the $4\times4$ \gls{dft} matrix $\mathbf{F}_4$, which is $1/2$, i.e., $-6$~dB, the insertion loss is approximately 1~dB and therefore very modest.
+This insertion loss may affect the \gls{snr} of the output signals.
 In the following, we evaluate the accuracy of the circuit in performing the desired \gls{dft} operation.